JaVale McGee: Return to Dallas (2022–2023)

 On July 9, 2022, McGee signed with the Dallas Mavericks.
 He was waived on August 29, 2023.

 Sacramento Kings (2023–2024)

 On September 2, 2023, McGee signed with the Sacramento Kings.
 After debuting with the Kings, he matched his mother Pamela in playing for professional basketball franchises in Dallas, Los Angeles, and Sacramento.

 Vaqueros de Bayamón (2025)

 On January 31, 2025, McGee signed with Vaqueros de Bayamón of the Baloncesto Superior Nacional.
+He was named the 2025 BSN Defensive Player of the Year.
 He helped the team win the BSN championship.

-Illawarra Hawks (2025–present)
+Illawarra Hawks (2025–2026)

 On August 1, 2025, McGee signed with the Illawarra Hawks of the Australian National Basketball League (NBL) for the 2025–26 season.
 In his debut for the Hawks on September 27, 2025, he recorded 32 points and 13 rebounds in a 91–86 loss to the Tasmania JackJumpers.
 On November 5, he recorded 37 points and 14 rebounds in a 107–93 win over Melbourne United.
+He was named the Hawks' Club MVP.

+Beijing Ducks (2026)

+On 17 February 2026, McGee signed with the Beijing Ducks of the Chinese Basketball Association (CBA).